glogiotatidis/django-quickedit-ng/README.rst

 ------------------------------

 Include `quickedit` in the list of your installed apps.
-For each `ModelAdmin` you want to get quick edit, inherit `QuickEditAdmin` and add the set of fields you want to edit in a drop down in `quick_editable` variable.
+For each `ModelAdmin` you want to get quick edit, inherit `QuickEditAdmin`, set `change_list_template` quickedit's template and add the set of fields you want to edit in a drop down in `quick_editable` variable.

 Example::